Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Introduction

-The derivation of the limit equations in this paper is done under minimal regularity assumption on the loads.
-On the microscopic level we assume that the forces have $H^1$ regularity in time which, according to \cite{DUGun}, guarantees the existence of the pressure with $L^2$ regularity in time and space.
-In the quasi-static case we impose the boundedness in $H^1(0,T)$ of the loads, while in the evolution case the boundedness in $H^1(0,T)$ is only imposed for the in-plane components of the loads, while for the vertical component we only impose $L^2(0,T)$ boundedness (note that the derivation in \cite{Mikelic2012} and \cite{gahn2024} require higher regularity).
-This is also minimal requirement for the existence result of the limit equations.
-This has the consequence that the pressure converges only weakly in $H^{-1}(0,T)$ and the additional regularity of the limit pressure is obtained from the limit equations.
+The limit models are derived under the minimal regularity assumptions on the loads (the results in \cite{clopeaumikelic2001,Mikelic2012,gahn2024} require more regularity in time for the loads).
+On the microscopic level, we assume that the forces possess $L^2$ or $H^1$ regularity in time, depending on whether we want to obtain in the limit quasi-static case or case with inertial term (which is, anyhow, quasi-static in in-plane components).
+More precisely, to obtain the quasi-static limit equations, we require boundedness in $H^1$ in time for the loads, while in the evolution case, boundedness in $H^1$ in time is only enforced for the in-plane components of the loads and for the vertical component, we impose only $L^2$ boundedness in time.
+It's worth noting that this requirement is less restrictive than the ones in \cite{Mikelic2012} and \cite{gahn2024}, which require higher regularity.
+This minimal requirement is exactly the one that is necessary for the existence result of the limit equations.
+Consequently, on the microscopic level we have to deal with weak solution defined in \cite{DUGun}, which doesn't guarantee that the pressure posses $L^2$ regularity in time (unless the forces have $H^1$ regularity in time).
+Also, the pressure converges weakly only in $H^{-1}$ in time, and an additional regularity of the limit pressure is attained from the limit equations themselves (see the proof of Theorem \eqref{effectiveequationsmay11}).
+We also don't use the condition that the loads at zero moment are zero (cf. \cite{clopeaumikelic2001,Mikelic2012,gahn2024}) except for the strong convergence results in Theorem \ref{proplenka1}, Theorem \ref{twoscaleconvergencesmay16} and Theorem \ref{stronginertia}, where it is necessary.

-For the analysis of the limit equations we use the approach of \cite{gurvich}.
-Additional effort needs to be done since the equations are more general than the ones analyzed in \cite{gurvich}.
-This is spetially valid for the equations with inertia term.
-In this case we use the approach via Galerkin approximation to obtain existence result.
-However, in order to derive the certain energy type identity we need to approximate the solution and this is done via the semigroup approach (which alone doesn't provide the existence of regular enough solution).
-This energy type identity is of independent interest, but here is used to obtain the strong convergence result.